BrotherlyBoiler/imdb-rating-fetcher/README.md

 ## Usage

-1. Decide if you want the rating or the release year (or both!) you want added to your file names.
+1. Download the corresponding file(s) to add rating or release year to files.
-2. Download the corresponding file.
-3. Place the downloaded file in the same folder as your movie files.
+2. Place the downloaded file in the same folder as your movie files.
-4. Run the python script using one of the following commands:
+3. Run the python script using one of the following commands:
    * `python3 rating-fetcher.py`
    * `python3 year-fetcher.py`
-5. Voilà!
+4. Voilà!
 All valid movies now have more information to help you decide what to watch next.

 ## Examples